nhsconnect/FHIR-Maternity-Record/pages/explore/explore_person_concerns.md

 |  - - - reference | 0..1 | Mandatory | [String](http://hl7.org/fhir/stu3/datatypes.html#string "String") | Literal reference, Relative, internal or absolute URL<br/> |

 ## Patient Reference ##
-The Plan and requested actions List has a mandated subject reference to the Patient resource.
+The Person concerns List has a mandated subject reference to the Patient resource.
 This means that any exchange of the Plan and requested actions heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 ## Mapping for Person concerns CarePlan ##